Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 - Identity Initiative is assigned to the Identity management group.
 - Management Initiative is assigned to the Management management group.
 - Connectivity Initiative is assigned to the Connectivity management group.
+- Azure VM Initiative is assigned to both Platform and Landing Zones management groups.
+- Hybrid VM Initiative is assigned to both Platform and Landing Zones management groups.
+- Key Management Initiative is assigned to the Landing Zones management group.
+- Load Balancing Initiative is assigned to the Landing Zones management group.
+- Network Changes Initiative is assigned to the Landing Zones management group.
+- Recovery Services Initiative is assigned to the Landing Zones management group.
+- Storage Initiative is assigned to the Landing Zones management group.
-- Landing Zone Initiative is assigned to the Landing Zone management group.
+- Web Initiative is assigned to the Landing Zones management group.
 - Service Health Initiative is assigned to the intermediate (ALZ) root management group.

 The image below illustrates a management group hierarchy that aligns with Azure Landing Zone guidance.
 It also shows the default recommended assignments for the initiatives.